ostreedev/ostree/rust-bindings/rust/README.md

 ## Using

 ### Requirements
-The `libostree` crate requires libostree and the libostree development headers.
+The `ostree` crate requires libostree and the libostree development headers.
 On Debian/Ubuntu, they can be installed with:

 ```ShellSession